convox/convox/docs/guides/service-discovery.md

 The `web` service could reach the `auth` service using `http://auth.convox-myapp.svc.cluster.local:5000`

 > Note that the internal `auth` service is no longer receiving automatic HTTPS termination.
-If you want this connection
+If you want this
-> to be encrypted you would need to terminate HTTPS inside your service.
+> connection to be encrypted you would need to terminate HTTPS inside your service.

+DNS search suffixes are automatically configured for internal hostnames on a Rack.
+The following URLs would also work for contacting the `auth` service:

+* `http://auth:5000` for services on the same app.
+* `http://auth.convox-myapp:5000` for other apps on the same Rack.

+> The `convox` portion of the internal hostnames in the examples above is the name of the Rack.
+> You can find the name of a Rack using `convox rack`

 ## Individual Processes